 Virtual visits for mental health¹.
-If you have mental health benefits through Independence Administrators, you can talk to an in-network mental health counselor online or on the phone.
+If you have mental health benefits through your Group Health Plan, you can talk to an in-network mental health counselor online or on the phone.
 The cost will be the same as a mental health specialist visit.
 Call the number on the back of your ID card or visit myibxtpabenefits.com to find a provider.

 Login at myibxtpabenefits.com to find a doctor.

 1 Please note: For employers who are self-insured, coverages may vary.
 If you have coverage through your employer, please check with them about how these programs apply.